 As I have said before I am determined to learn many things from my Dad, but particularly, his ability to really soak in a moment, enjoy great food, rejoice over a beautiful view, celebrate special company, and turn somewhat ordinary events into adventures.
 I think I will make a regular feature out of posting about my ‘Living in the Moment’ moments.

-Here are some from this week:
+Here are two from this week:

 - I invited friends round for dinner last minute.
 My house was in disarray from having had friends and children round that day during which I had made soup for lunch and sugar-free biscuits.
 I had opened the storage jar I kept the flour in and it went ‘poof’ and the release of pressure sent flour cascading all around me.
 And on me.
 But, using my flour laden phone, I sent the message ‘dinner tonight?’.
 What if I don’t manage to tidy?
-What if I mess up the meal? i am a reluctant host because I want things to be nice and pleasant (perhaps if I’m honest, I want to impress a bit too in a not so helpful way).
+What if I mess up the meal? i am a reluctant host because I want things to be nice and pleasant (perhaps if I’m honest, I want to impress in a not so helpful way).
 But some days I do struggle to think of what I can rustle together for just us let alone another person, it requires energy that more often than I’d like, I don’t have.
 But anyway, she came, the house was tidy, meal pleasant and I was glad I didn’t overthink it.
 It was better to have had her company and potentially a bit of a messy house and dodgy dinner than not seen her at all.
 Life is short.